AmpScm/AnkhSVN/README.md

-### AnkhSVN - Subversion support for Visual Studio
+### AnkhSVN - Subversion Support for Visual Studio

 Contents:
- 1 - Welcome
+ 1. Welcome
- 2 - Documentation References
+ 2. Documentation References
- 3 - Participating in the AnkhSVN community
+ 3. Participating in the AnkhSVN community

-## Welcome
+## 1. Welcome

   Thank you or checking out the sourcecode of AnkhSVN.
 You can always find the last version of this document on